Phases of Small Worlds: A Mean Field Formulation: Small worlds --- a mean field description

 In the following examples of mean field results and their comparison with the results of simulations, we will consider the choice \eq{kappa}{p = \frac{\kappa}{N-1}.} This is motivated by our wish to model systems for which the properties of the individual nodes (e.g., the average number of links per node, $\kappa$) are independent of the size of the system.
 Although more elaborate choices of $p$ might be appropriate for specific systems, their adoption would require physical justifications that are beyond the scope of our investigation.
 The simulations were done over ensembles consisting of $10^2$ samples, and converge rapidly away from the critical point.

-Fig.\ \ref{mono_plots} shows the values of $P_k$ determined by Eqs.\ \ref{pk} - \ref{Pk} for several values of $N$.
+Fig.\ \ref{mono_plots} shows the values of $P(k)$ determined by Eqs.\ \ref{pk} - \ref{Pk} for several values of $N$.
 Consistent with small-worlds expectations, the peak of the distribution increases logarithmically with $N$ and its width is roughly independent of $N$.
 Thus, relevant features of this distribution can be determined from a number of terms proportional to $\log N$.
-Note that it very challenging to perform simulations for values of $N$ as large as those shown in Fig.\ \ref{mono_plots}.
+Although we have verified the validity of the mean field approximation for different values of $N$ up to $ N = 10^3$, note that it very challenging to perform simulations for values of $N$ as large as those shown in Fig.\ \ref{mono_plots}.
 This figure provides a strong indication of small worlds behavior for this choice of $\kappa$, although we shall see below that this result is not true in general.

-An analytic expression of how the mean field description captures these essential features of the distribution of path lengths can be obtained by considering the maximum value (i.e., the mode) of the $P_k$ distribution for large $N$.
+An analytic expression of how the mean field description captures these essential features of the distribution of path lengths can be obtained by considering the maximum value (i.e., the mode) of the $P(k)$ distribution for large $N$.
 In fact, this expression will also tell us when we are in the small-worlds domain.
-From Eq. \ref{Pk} we see that \eq{cond}{\frac{P_{k+1}}{P_k} = p_{k+1}\left(\frac{1}{p_k} - 1\right).} The distribution will have an extremum whenever this ratio is equal to one.
+From Eq. \ref{Pk} we see that \eq{cond}{\frac{P(k+1)}{P(k)} = p_{k+1}\left(\frac{1}{p_k} - 1\right).} The distribution will have an extremum whenever this ratio is equal to one.
 Imposing this condition implies that \eq{max}{1 = \left[2 - (1 - p p^k)^{\gamma_k (N-k-1)}\right](1 - p^k)^{\gamma_k}\,.} Replacing $k$ with the continuous variable $x$, using the analytic approximation $\Gamma(N + \alpha)/\Gamma(N) \to N^\alpha$ as $N\to\infty$, and using the fact that, for example,